 A REAL ID compliant driver license or ID credential will appear very similar to your existing driver license or ID credential.
 The distinguishing difference is a gold circle with a star in the right corner.
 For an example of what a Tennessee REAL ID credential looks like, click here.

 You will be issued a Standard driver license or ID credential.
 It will have the phrase “Not for Federal Identification” printed on the front of the credential.
 The general use of a Standard or REAL ID driver license or ID credential will not change.
-The only difference is that a REAL ID driver license or ID credential will allow you to board a commercial domestic flights or entering certain federal facilities.
-For an example of what a Tennessee Standard credential looks like, click here.
+The only difference is that a REAL ID driver license or ID credential will allow you to board commercial domestic flights or enter certain federal facilities.
+For an example of what a Tennessee Standard Credential looks like, click here.